Skip to content

 1. Verify leadership:

-kubectl logs -f deployment/haptic-controller | grep leader
+kubectl logs -f -n haptic deployment/haptic-controller | grep leader

 1. Confirm one leader:

-kubectl get pods -l app.kubernetes.io/name=haptic,app.kubernetes.io/component=controller \
+kubectl get pods -n haptic -l app.kubernetes.io/name=haptic,app.kubernetes.io/component=controller \

 -o custom-columns=NAME:.metadata.name,LEADER:.status.podIP